Feast of Saint Anne—July 26th

 July 26th is the feast of Sainte Anne, the mother of the Virgin Mary.
 I would like to share a story with you that I read about the relics of Sainte Anne in Apt, France on Catholic Tradition, and photographs I took on July 26, 2016 at the Cathedral of Sainte Anne in Apt, France.

-I was in Provence in the summer of 2016 with a group for the Saint Mary Magdalene Novena Pilgrimage.
-We spent 7 days visiting the towns where Mary Magdalene and her companions lived, preached and died after their boat landed on the coast of Gaul in 47 AD.
-The town of Apt (with the relics of Sainte Anne) was a little north of the places we went, so I wanted for you to see where Apt is in case you want to go there one day.
-It is about a 2 hour drive from our villa in St. Maximin-la-Sainte-Baume.
+Every summer since 2013 I have come to Provence to lead Mary Magdalene Pilgrimages.
+We spend 6 days visiting the towns where Mary Magdalene and her companions lived, preached and died after their boat landed on the coast of Gaul in 47 AD.
+The town of Apt (with the relics of Saint Anne) is a little north of the other places we visit.
+I want for you to see where Apt is in case you want to go there one day.
+It is about a 1 1/2 hour drive from St. Maximin-la-Sainte-Baume.

-From Christian Tradition: According to a most ancient and uninterrupted tradition, the body of Sainte Anne was carried to Gaul [a province of the Roman empire which included what are now the countries of France and upper Italy] by the same vessel which carried Lazarus, Martha and Mary Magdalene there.
+From Christian Tradition: According to a most ancient and uninterrupted tradition, the body of St. Anne was carried to Gaul [a province of the Roman empire which included what are now the countries of France and upper Italy] by the same vessel which carried Lazarus, Martha and Mary Magdalene there.
 During the first century of the Christian era, these friends of Our Lord were banished from Palestine because of their faith.
-From their hands Sainte Anne’s precious remains were taken for safekeeping to the city of Apta Julia, which in our own times is the city of Apt, France.
-In those stormy days of persecution, it was necessary to hide the relics of the martyrs and saints.
+From their hands St. Anne’s precious remains were taken for safekeeping to the city of Apta Julia, which in our own times is the city of Apt, France.
+In those stormy days of persecution, it was necessary to hide the relics of the Martyrs and Saints.

 Charlemagne (2 April 742 – 28 January 814), also known as Charles the Great or Charles I, was the King of the Franks from 768, the King of Italy from 774, the first Holy Roman Emperor, and the first emperor in western Europe since the collapse of the Western Roman Empire three centuries earlier.